jackpal/jackpal.github.io/_posts/2008-09-16-Pro_tip:_Try_writing_it_yourself.md

 ---
 date: 2008-09-16 14:28
 tags: productivity
-title: Pro tip:\ Try writing it yourself
+title: "Pro tip: Try writing it yourself"
 ---

 Sometimes I need to get a feature into the project I'm working on, but the